tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 “Hey, Mom.”

 “Lily!
-Good lord, child, you’re drenched—” She stops short, her eyes darting from my dripping hair to the tall figure standing too close next to me.
+Good lord, child, you’re drenched—” She stops short, her eyes darting from my dripping hair to the tall figure standing too close to me.
 “Wait—who is this?”

 “Sorry for not telling you, Mom,” I manage to say.
 “But this is… Evan.
 My boyfriend.”